Mobile ad blocking installs just spiked 3X in the last three months. But who is installing ad blocking browsers and apps? And why?

 While performance is a real concern for many mobile users, privacy, of course, is still a big issue.
 About half of mobile users are concerned enough about digital privacy to say that advertisers should not be able to collect any data about them.

-The data that these users worry advertisers are collecting ranges from the perfectly reasonable, such as general location, and type of mobile device they are using to the fairly paranoid: credit card number, banking details, and personal photos.
+The data that these users worry about advertisers are collecting ranges from the perfectly reasonable, such as general location, and type of mobile device they are using to the fairly paranoid: credit card number, banking details, and personal photos.

 An interesting category is those who prefer to block ads because they are concerned about data usage.